Appendix: Config Format Reference

 }

-- This extension does not change the definition of dynamic value types or their base value sets; it only provides hints.
+- This extension does not change the dynamic value type or the base "value set" definition; it only provides hint information.

 Internal Configs